 Classrooms and Study Space

 Along with the other amenities, the Cook Hall expansion brought, the hallmark is the increased classroom space.
 With 17 classrooms, our facilities provide enough space to accommodate our students, while also being designed to create an inclusive environment.
 The spaces are engineered with technological features that provide an atmosphere centered around student learning, including:

-The Technology Service Center is available for student use located in room 473 of Davis-Shaughnessy.
-Our computer lab is outfitted with the following services:
+The Technology Service Center's computer lab is outfitted with the following services:

 - 36 laptop computers available for checkout (for in-class use only)

 - Study spaces with network access for personal computers